 Using Our Helpline to Determine Your Humana Rehab Options

-If you have coverage through Humana Insurance and are looking for help with your opiate or opioid addiction, call us at 1-888-341-7785 to discuss treatment options.
-One of our representatives will go over your policy with you and help you take the steps you need to take towards living a clean and sober life.
+If you have coverage through Humana Insurance and are looking for help with your opiate or opioid addiction, call your insurance provider to discuss treatment options.
+A representative will go over your policy with you and help you take the steps you need to take towards living a clean and sober life.

 Questions and Answers